DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 But it has to be a two-way thing, you’ve got to give a little of yourself so they can empathise.
 So you could share your hopes and dreams.
 And if you've got a cat at home, that always helps.

 ## How can I reward good behaviour?
 Children tend to respond well to praise.
 It might be telling them they've done really well, or giving them a merit or a community point or whatever your school does.
-It's this kind of positive reinforcement that you would constantly do.
+You constantly give them this kind of positive reinforcement.

 I always worked with parents and carers as well, sending out postcards or making phone calls to tell them their child's been brilliant that day.
 It only takes a few seconds to do but the rewards in that can be huge.
 I might start a class and tell them I've got 2 brilliant phone calls home to give out.
 So they're competing with themselves to try and be the best that they can.
 But never promise something you're not going to deliver.